Syed Refaat Ahmed

-Syed Refaat Ahmed (Note: সৈয়দ রেফাত আহমেদ) (born 28 December 1958) is a Bangladeshi lawyer and jurist who is the current and 25th chief justice of Bangladesh.
+Syed Refaat Ahmed (Note: সৈয়দ রেফাত আহমেদ) (born 28 December 1958) is a Bangladeshi lawyer and jurist.
+He served as the 25th chief justice of Bangladesh.
 Previously, he was the most senior judge at the High Court Division of the Supreme Court of Bangladesh.

 Early life and education

 Ahmed was born on 28 December 1958.
 His father, Syed Ishtiaq Ahmed, was a prominent Bangladeshi lawyer and former attorney general of Bangladesh.
 His mother, Sufia Ahmed, was a National Professor of Bangladesh and a professor of Islamic history and culture at the University of Dhaka.

 Justice Ahmed's maternal grandfather, Justice Muhammad Ibrahim, was a noted jurist, vice-chancellor of the University of Dhaka, and the law minister of Pakistan.

 Ahmed completed his H.S.C. in 1978 from Dhaka College.
 He completed his bachelor of laws (LL.B) degree with honours at the University of Dhaka.
 Later, he completed a bachelor of arts (BA) and master's (MA) in jurisprudence at Wadham College of Oxford University.
 He earned another Master of Arts (MA) in law and diplomacy and PhD at the Fletcher School of Law and Diplomacy administered by Tufts University.
 Justice Ahmed was awarded the Ford Foundation Fellowship in Public International Law while at The Fletcher School.
 Ahmed is a Refugee and Migration Law enthusiast and beyond his academic and professional specialisation in these fields has participated in specialist programmes conducted by the International Institute of Humanitarian Law (IIHL), San Remo, Italy.
 On 26 March 2025, he was conferred an Honorary Fellowship for life by Wadham College, University of Oxford, in recognition of his remarkable achievements.
 "Wadham College welcomes its new Honorary Fellows for 2025" (2025) On 28 May 2025, the Supreme Court Bar Association (SCBA) felicitated Justice Ahmed for being awarded with the prestigious Lifetime Honorary Fellowship by Wadham College, Oxford University.